 If you care about the sound of your guitar, you need to know when the strings need changing.
 And while the answer varies from one guitarist to another (some players prefer the sound of older strings), there are general guidelines to follow that will work for most people.

-So without further ado, here are some of the key signs that your guitar strings need to be replaced.
+So without further ado, here are some of the key signs that it is time to restring your guitar.

 Strings Are Getting Rusty Or Discolored

 It’s not always rust that discolors a guitar string.
 Rust is a very specific term that refers to the corrosion of iron-containing materials or of iron itself.

 But, whether it is actual rust or just tarnish, if the guitar strings seem rusty, corroded, or otherwise discolored, it may only be a matter of time before it breaks.

 While any type of metal string will corrode in come way, the general wear and tear from constant playing and the mixture of sweat, dirt, oil, and grime also contribute to string discoloration and can help to speed up corrosion as well.